karthi1987/target-shopping-cart/README.md

 learn more.

 - `karma/` - test configuration.
-- `src/` - our application sources.
+- `src/` - the application sources.
 - `vendor/` - third-party libraries.
 [Bower](http://bower.io) will install
   packages here.
 Anything added to this directory will need to be manually added to `build.config.js` and `karma/karma-unit.js` to be picked up by the build